Stamp Duty Explained – Everything You Need to Know About Stamp Duty in South West London

 The remaining amount (the portion above £1.5 million) 12%

-For a better idea of how much you will pay on your south west London property, use a stamp duty calculator tool, such as this one on the government website.
-It will give you an accurate idea of how much stamp duty you’ll pay, given the price of the property and your circumstances.
+To find out exactly how much stamp duty you’ll pay on your south-west London home, use a stamp duty calculator tool such as this one on the government website.
+It will give you an accurate prediction based on your property and circumstances.

 How much stamp duty will I pay if I buy a second home?